Armchair-Heavy-Industries/A4T/README.md

 | 2   | M3 threaded heat insert                       | Standard Voron spec: M3 x 5 x 4                                                           |
 | 2   | 20mm or 21mm 3mm internal threaded stand off  | To attach toolhead board to the back of the extruder motor and third mounting point on the back of Xol Carriage. <br/>`Length will depend on the motor you use.
 It needs to line up the toolhead board holder with the back of the Xol Carriage.`                   |

+Additional BOM for the WW-BMG extruder for A4T can be found here: [STL/WW-BMG for A4T/README.md](<STL/WW-BMG for A4T/README.md>)

 ## Printing parts
 ### Print settings
 Parts are meant to be printed in 0.2mm layer heights, 0.25mm first layer should be OK.
 Other layer heights will cause the built-in supports to fail or fuse to the printed part.<br/>